 Naqqash Khalid Writer & director – Studio Créole

 Jack Sheen Composer & conductor – Invisible Cities

 Caroline Ward Artist working with moving image, design & sound – School of Integration

 The six MIF19 Jerwood Creative Fellows are: Remi Adefeyisan, a rapper and producer; Nasima Begum, a poet, producer and creative practitioner; Naqqash Khalid, a writer-director; Jack Sheen, a conductor and composer; Caroline Ward, an artist working across moving image, design and sound; and Yusra Warsama, a performance poet, actor, writer and theatre practitioner.
-You can read more about each artist below and we’ll be posting updates of their journey via our news items.
+You can read more about each artist below.

 Remi Adefeyisan is a producer and rapper who has planned, organised and performed at a wide variety of events, theatre, concerts and tours, including at HOME, the Royal Northern College of Music, the University of Salford, the Edinburgh Festival Fringe, TEDx and Brouhaha in Liverpool.
 Previously awarded a Stage One New Producer bursary, an Arts Council England grant, a Made at HOME commission and funding from the Prince’s Trust, he produces work that breaks away from traditional genres, giving space for self-expression and encouraging co-creation.

 Remi produces much of his work under the banner of the Truth Be Told theatre company, which he founded in August 2012 and embodies his philosophy of co-creation.
 He was previously the Creative Producer of the Manchester International Roots Orchestra (MIRO), founded by Community Arts North West (CAN) and the Royal Northern College of Music (RNCM).